iotaledger/tips/text/0032-dust-protection/0032-dust-protection.md

   - consuming a `SigLockedDustAllowanceOutput` on address A **or**
   - creating a dust output with address A,

-is only semantically valid, if, after T is booked, the number of unspent dust outputs on A does not exceed the allowed threshold of S / 10,000.
+is only semantically valid, if, after T is booked, the number of unspent dust outputs on A does not exceed the allowed threshold of min(S / 100,000, 100).

 # Drawbacks